bugsbugsbux/jjj/understanding-j.md

 X ;  Y
 X {{ (<x),(<y) }} Y

-NB. try to built the verb as a train instead:
+NB. try to build the verb as a train instead:
 X (< , <) Y             NB. error: a fork's operators are dyads X (] < , <) Y           NB. fail: the operators of hooks all work on y NB. let's start simpler: